 • Once you’ve successfully run the aforementioned commands, you can now close Command Prompt.
 Try pressing Ctrl + Alt + Del and check if the problem has been fixed.

-Method 7: Modifying your registry
+Method 7: Modify your registry

 Some users reported that third-party software automatically made some changes to their registry.
 So, in your case, it possibly modified the default values.
 You can fix this by getting the value back to its default value.